Learning from Synthetic Animals: Approach

 We use $f:\mathbb{R}^{H\times W}\rightarrow\mathbb{R}^{H\times W}$ to denote a perfect 2D pose estimation model.
 When $f$ is applied to Equation~ \ref{eq:generation-factor}, it is obvious that, $f[T(X)] = f[G(\tau_{\alpha}(\alpha),\tau_{\beta}(\beta))]$.

 \textbf{Invariance consistency}: If the transform $T$ does not change factors associated with the task, the model's prediction is expected to be the same.
 The idea here is that a well-behaved model should be invariant to operations on $\beta$.
 For example, in 2D pose estimation, adding noise to the image or perturbing colors should not affect the model's prediction.
-We name these transforms \textit{invariant transform $T_\beta$}, as shown in Equation~\ref{eq:consistency1}.
+We name these transforms \textit{invariance transform $T_\beta$}, as shown in Equation~\ref{eq:consistency1}.

-If we apply multiple invariant transforms to the same image, the predictions on these transformed images should be consistent.
+If we apply multiple invariance transforms to the same image, the predictions on these transformed images should be consistent.
 This consistency can be used to verify whether the prediction is correct, which we refer to as \textit{invariance consistency}.

 \textbf{Equivariance consistency}: Besides invariance transform, there are other cases where the task related factors are changed.
-We use $T_{\alpha}$ to denote operations $\tau_{\alpha}$ that affect 2D poses.
+We use $T_{\alpha}$ to denote transforms related to operations $\tau_{\alpha}$.
 There are special cases where we can easily get the corresponding $T_{\alpha}$.
-One easy case is that, sometimes, the effect of $\tau_{\alpha}$ only cause geometric transformations in 2D images, which we refer to as \textit{equivariant transform $T_\beta$}.
+One easy case is that, sometimes, the effect of $\tau_{\alpha}$ only cause geometric transformations in 2D images, which we refer to as \textit{equivariance transform $T_\alpha$}.
 Actually, this is essentially similar to what \cite{DBLP:conf/cvpr/RadosavovicDGGH18} proposes.
 Therefore, we have \textit{equivariance consistency} as shown in Equation~\ref{eq:consistency2}.